Ernest Sutherland Bates: Early life and education

 Bates was born in Gambier, Ohio, to Cyrus Sutherland and his wife, Lavern Bates.
-He obtained his A.B. and master's from the University of Michigan, and his PhD in 1908 from Columbia University.
+He obtained his A.B. and master's from the University of Michigan, and his Ph.D. in 1908 from Columbia University.

 Biography

 Bates taught English and philosophy at Oberlin College from 1903 to 1905, the University of Arizona until 1915, and the University of Oregon from then until 1925.
 After Oregon he became literary editor of the Dictionary of American Biography.
 He was also associate editor of Modern Monthly and a contributor to the Saturday Review of Literature.

 Bates was the co-author, with John V. Dittemore, a former director of the Christian Science church, of Mary Baker Eddy: The Truth and the Tradition (1932), which traces the early history of Christian Science and the life of its founder, Mary Baker Eddy (1821–1910).
 The book has been praised for its use of original sources, such as manuscript collections of fifteen hundred Eddy letters and hundreds of letters from her students.

-According to historian Ralph Henry Gabriel, writing in 1933, the book "comes very close to being a definitive history of a strangely paradoxical woman."
-Historian Sydney E. Ahlstrom has described it as a "solidly documented account".

 Personal life

-Bates was married to lawyer Rosalind Goodrich Bates in 1914; they had two sons before they divorced in 1919.
+Bates was married to lawyer and activist Rosalind Goodrich Bates in 1914; they had two sons before they divorced in 1919.
 He died in 1939, aged 60 years.